manavsiddharthgupta/AddressNFT-token-dapp/README.md

 - Generate NFT tokens based on geolocation data
 - Interact with Ethereum blockchain using Ethers.js without wallet extensions
 - Modern and responsive UI using Shadcn components
-- Server-side rendering and static site generation with Next.js

 ## Getting Started